Skip to content

 # → Under adversarial input or conflicting task context, the constraint drifts.

-This isn't a CrewAI bug — it's an inherent property of prompt-based role enforcement.
-In a short demo pipeline, the prompts hold.
-In a long production pipeline where agents pass outputs to each other across multiple steps, prompt drift is common: an agent receives context that implicitly reshapes its role, and the original constraint weakens.
+In a short demo pipeline, the prompts often hold well enough.
+In longer production pipelines where agents pass outputs to each other across multiple steps, I saw prompt drift: an agent received context that implicitly reshaped its role, and the original constraint weakened.

 2. Task routing opacity